a-karma/Bogor_Workshop/DAY_4/Session1.md

 REF=/home/DATA/Day_2/REF/Sus_scrofa.Sscrofa11.1.dna.toplevel.fa
 samtools faidx $REF 10 | bcftools consensus RD44.vcf.gz > RD44_chr10.fa &
 ```
 Note that we need the pig reference genome to do this, and a file with the autosomes list on `chr_autosomes.txt` to keep our analysis within the autosomal chromosomes.
 The '&' at the end allows us to run this command in the background while running another command.
-Whilr this command runs, do Exercise 1.
+While the example command runs, do Exercise 1.

 > Exercise 1
 >